Back to Blog

 The Complete Browser Setup Guide for Remote Workers

 Remote workers spend 6-12 hours daily in their browser.
-Optimizing Chrome for productivity, privacy, and wellness isn't just nice-to-have — it directly impacts your work output and health.
+For most remote professionals, Chrome isn't just a tool — it's the operating system for their entire workday.
+From video calls and project management to email, documentation, and research, nearly everything happens inside browser tabs.
+Optimizing Chrome for productivity, privacy, and wellness isn't just nice-to-have — it directly impacts your work output, your health, and your overall job satisfaction.

 Try OneBuddy Free